 Generalities don’t get cited.
 Specifics do.

-Generic: “Websites can be expensive to build.”
-Specific: “A custom business website in Houston typically ranges from $3,000 to $15,000 depending on complexity, with e-commerce functionality adding $2,000-5,000 to the project.”
+Generic: “Websites are expensive to build.”
+Specific: “A custom business website in Houston ranges from $3,000 to $15,000 based on complexity, with e-commerce functionality adding $2,000-5,000.”

 Add FAQ Sections

-- Readers can scan for the exact question they have
+- Readers scan for exact questions

 For Houston businesses, FAQs that address local-specific questions are particularly valuable.
 “How long does a Houston building permit take?” or “What’s the average cost of [service] in the Houston area?” — these are the kinds of questions both search systems actively seek to answer.